RUN FOR THE 97 5K,

 RACE START: 9.30am

-The eighth annual Run For The 97 is back in Stanley Park on Saturday 21 May 2022.
+The ninth annual Run For The 97 is back in Stanley Park on Saturday 27th May 2023.

 Just by taking part, you have the chance to win some fabulous prizes donated by our charity partners – Jamie Carragher’s 23 Foundation, LFC Foundation, and Everton in the Community.